 |CR6||The CR6 is compatible when used with the CDM-A108 or CDM-A116.|

-The ASPTC can be mounted to a tripod or tower via the UT018-5 crossarm or a user-supplied crossarm that has a square cross section of 3.8 cm by 3.8 cm (1.5 inch by 1.5 in.).
+The ASPTC can be mounted to a tripod or tower via the UT018-5 crossarm or a user-supplied crossarm that has a square cross-section of 3.8 cm by 3.8 cm (1.5 in. by 1.5 in.).
 For circular cross-section crossarms, a mounting bracket kit designed for circular crossarms comes with the ASPTC and can replace the square bracket.

 Number of FAQs related to ASPTC-L: 5